p4ulor/Object-Detector-App/README.md

 - Tracks the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) towards those achievements
 - It supports various customizations and other features:
     - Camera settings: ratio, flashlight and saving pictures taken
-    - Model settings: detection sensitivity, max detection count, detection animations and the model itself
+    - Model settings: detection sensitivity, max detection count, detection animations and the model itself (2 choices)
     - Notifications for achievements

 ## Primary Technologies 🛠️